Node.js vs PHP Performance

 There has been discussion and development to use JIT compliation in a future release of the PHP Zend runtime.
 JIT for PHP provides more than five times speedup on bench.php and as high as a 30 times improvement on some other specific benchmarks like Mandelbrot.

-MULTI-TASKING IN NODE.JS AND PHP
+MULTI-TASKING IN NodeJS AND PHP

-Node.js and PHP differ in their approach to concurrency, with Node.js using a non-blocking event loop (running in a single process) and the standard PHP Zend runtime using a blocking process.
+NodeJS and PHP differ in their approach to concurrency, with NodeJS using a non-blocking event loop (running in a single process) and the standard PHP Zend runtime using a blocking process.

 For this reason, multiple PHP processes are often launched from the web server to be able to keep serving web requests.
 In Apache, you can set the maximum number of PHP processes allowed to run, and this works fine for many types of web applications.